SimonVictorLy/Simon-Ly/index.md

 ## About Me
-I'm a young and motivated computer engineering graduate with project experience in embedded systems design and image processing.
-As well, I have two years of Co-Operative experience dealing with cost analytics and VBA automation.
+I am a recent computer engineering graduate from McMaster University with experience in embedded systems design and image processing.
+As well, I have two years of co-operative experience working with data/cost analytics and VBA automation.

 Through my internships as a Project Analyst and a Document Control Specialist, I have demostrated how to effectively reduce timelines on projects, meet key objectives and handle large workloads in fast-paced environments.